Shanu2144/Automation/README.md

     pip --version
 ```

- - If in condition the path is not set then go to enviornment variables then click on PATH in user & system variable both & add
+ - If in condition the path is not set then go to environment variables then click on PATH in user & system variable both & add
                     ```D:\Python\``` , ``` D:\Python\Scripts\``` , ``` D:\Python\Lib\site-packages\robot```, ```D:\Python\Tools ```
                     & save it.